jcelano/docker-configs/README.md

 A set of docker configurations for various environments

-## openmrs_docker

-A docker compose configuration that contains a working DB with openMRS, the db user=openmrs and the password=password

 ## Usage

-this will get your instance up and running, you will need to install Docker and Docker Compose, then...
+in general, this will get your instance up and running, you will need to install Docker and Docker Compose, then...

 ```
 docker-compose stop && docker-compose rm -f && docker-compose up --force-recreate --build
 ```

+## Containers
+### openmrs_docker

+A docker compose configuration that contains a working DB with openMRS, the db user=openmrs and the password=password

 ## Contributing